-This redrafted SSA 210 supersedes SSA 210 "Terms of Audit Engagements" in January 2010.
+The redrafted SSA 210 "Agreeing the Terms of Audit Engagements" supersedes SSA 210 "Terms of Audit Engagements" in January 2010.
 Auditors are required to comply with the auditing standards contained in this SSA in respect of audits of financial statements for periods beginning on or after 15 December 2009.